TSE:K

 Kinross Gold is a Canadian stock, trading under the symbol K.TO (previously K-T on Stockchase) on the Toronto Stock Exchange (K-CT).
 It is usually referred to as TSX:K or K.TO

-In the last year, 5 stock analysts published opinions about K.TO (previously K-T on Stockchase).
-2 analysts recommended to BUY the stock.
-1 analyst recommended to SELL the stock.
-The latest stock analyst recommendation is BUY on WEAKNESS.
+In the last year, 5 stock analysts issued a Buy, Sell, or Hold rating on K.TO (previously K-T on Stockchase).
+2 analysts recommended to BUY and 1 analyst recommended to SELL the stock.
+The latest stock analyst rating is BUY on WEAKNESS.
 Read the latest stock experts' ratings for Kinross Gold.

 Kinross Gold was recommended as a Top Pick by Keith Richards on 2023-03-06.
 Read the latest stock experts ratings for Kinross Gold.

-5 stock analysts on Stockchase covered Kinross Gold in the last year.
-It is a trending stock that is worth watching.
+Kinross Gold is followed by 174 investors on Stockchase and is a trending stock that is worth watching.

 A name he likes.
 Cautiously optimistic that current political environment is better for developing the resource industry.
 With pressure on currencies, sees pricing for all commodities in USD continue fairly strong.